 Grandparents have rights and mediation is the first place to start.
-Having a supervised conversation with a trained mediator to work out whats gone wrong and how things can be put right to resume child access
+Having a supervised conversation with a trained mediator to work out what has gone wrong and how things can be put right to resume child access.
+Contact us Today!

 Mediation for Grandparents